We have a lot of resources to help you with this.

 If you are a California tobacco control program looking for a satisfaction survey to use with your coalition, consider using our easy-to-use online survey.
 Here's a sample of what it includes.
-If you'd like to use it, contact us and we'll set up a customized version of the survey in our SurveyMonkey account, provide you with a link to the survey for you to share with your coalition, and send you the analyzed results when you're done.
+If you'd like to use it and it hasnít already been shared with your SurveyAnalytics account, contact us and we'll share the folder in your account.
+From there, you can copy and customize the survey to fit your needs, send out a link to your coalition and analyze the data in a format of your choosing.
 It's a fast and convenient way to conduct your coalition survey!

 The last but most important step in developing instruments is testing them to make sure they are understood by participants in the way that you intend.